 You may have heard that dieting slows down your metabolism.
 There is indeed evidence of this in the scientific literature, though it’s worth noting that this would be expected, as a smaller body will require less energy.

 Some diets may also lead your body to break down muscle to use for energy.
 Muscle tissues burn more energy than body fats—so if you reduce the muscle-to-fat ratio in your body, you’ll have a lower BMR.

 The problem, however, tends to occur when someone goes off of a diet, and resumes old eating habits—the habits that were designed to feed the heavier body.

 So… is a lower metabolism to blame for weight regain?

 The answer to this question is that it’s metabolism plus a plethora of other factors.

 Yes, a lower BMR as a result of dieting means that your body will burn fewer calories than before.
 For example, let’s suppose your BMR dropped from 1,600 to 1,400 due to weight loss from a diet: When you go back to old ways of eating, that’s the equivalent of eating 200 calories more per day!

 But the likely more significant issue is the return to old eating habits.
 If you were eating, let’s say, 2,500 calories per day, then started restricting it to 1,500 during a diet, then returned back to 2,500 per day, it’s no surprise the weight regain comes quickly.

 Ultimately, maintaining the weight loss you’ve worked hard to achieve requires taking a holistic perspective, where your identity based habits around factors such as sleep, food, and exercise, reflect the person you are becoming, not the person you used to be.
-You can read further about how identity based habits can create holistic change here, and tips for creating new eating habits here.
+If you're looking to create holistic change, it's important to understand identity-based habits and best practices for creating new eating habits.